Argentina–United States relations: 21st century

 US President Barack Obama and Argentine President Mauricio Macri in March 2016.

 The Office of the Secretary of Defense and the Argentine Ministry of Defense hold an annual Bilateral Working Group Meeting, alternating between Argentina and Washington, DC.
 Also, both nations exchange information through alternating annual joint staff talks, military educational exchanges, and operational officer exchange billets.
 Argentina is a participant in the Three-Plus-One regional mechanism (Argentina, Brazil, Paraguay, and the US), which focuses on the co-ordination of counterterrorism policies in the triborder region.

 Although bilateral relations were strained after the US supported the UK on the Falklands Wars.
 Currently, the US holds a position of neutrality on the issue of the ownership of the Falkland Islands.
 It acknowledges the de facto British control of the Falklands but has no position on the sovereignty claim over the islands.

-US President Donald Trump and Argentine President Javier Milei in February 2025.
+US President Donald Trump and Argentine President Javier Milei in October 2025.

 Argentina has endorsed the Proliferation Security Initiative and has implemented the Container Security Initiative and the Trade Transparency Unit, both of which are programs administered by the US Department of Homeland Security and Immigration and Customs Enforcement.
 The Container Security Initiative provides for the selective scanning of shipping containers to identify weapons of mass destruction components, and the Trade Transparency Unit works jointly with Argentine Customs to identify trade-based money laundering.
 The Financial Action Task Force on Money Laundering highlighted Argentine legislation passed during 2013 issuing new regulations strengthening suspicious transaction reporting requirements.

-In October 2025, Donald Trump announced that he might cut off financial aid to Argentina if Javier Milei lost a crucial legislative election later this month.
-Milei would later win the legislative election.
-Before Milei came to power, Argentina was deepening ties with China.
+Argentina supported the strikes on Iran that killed Supreme Leader Ali Khamenei, unleashing the 2026 Iran war, in which Argentina has maintained continuous support for the United States and Israel.